erth5/Laravel-9-Debug-Template/doc/debug/README.md

 ## Introduction

-This Template should be used instead of a normal Laravel 9 installation or by copy some needed parts to extend your debug possibilitys and speed up development.
+This Template should be used by copy some needed parts to extend your debug possibilitys and speed up development.

 The next steps are choose a starter Template, like jetstream or breeze if you want one and build your prefered software-stack.